locoframework/loco-rails/README.md

 end
 ```

 So, only one line of code is enough (`emit` method) to *magically* send notifications to all connected JavaScript objects in the browser.
 What's more - only author of this article will receive notification.
-But, you can also pass an array of objects.
+But, you can also pass an array of objects as receiverts of this signal.
 Those objects can be instances of ActiveRecord classes or the classes themselves (example below).

 ```ruby
 emit article, :created, for: [Admin, article.user]
 ```

-In the example above - both author of the article and all signed in admins will receive signal.
+In the example above - both: author of the article and all signed in admins will receive signal.
 Is it available out of the box?
 Yes, almost..
 Just put this method into the `ApplicationController`:

 ```ruby
 def loco_permissions